FlatBone/Feather-Calendar/README.md

 3.  **Launch**: Double-click `Feather-Calendar.exe` to start the application.

 ### Usage
+#### View Mode Selection
+The calendar starts in 3-month view by default.
+Click the view mode button (showing "3ヶ月" or "1ヶ月") in the header to switch between:
+- **1-Month View**: Compact view showing only the current month
+- **3-Month View**: Comprehensive view showing previous, current, and next months

+The window size automatically adjusts when switching between view modes.

 #### Calendar View
-The calendar displays the previous, current, and next months based on today's date.
+In 3-month view, the calendar displays the previous, current, and next months based on today's date.
+In 1-month view, only the current month is displayed in a centered, compact layout.

 #### Highlighting Dates
 You can highlight a date by clicking on it.
 Click the date again to remove the highlight.